The Graduate Awards

 • Provide additional research experiences available to doctoral students

 • Mentorship to a rising scholar

-A minimum of 14 Hellman Graduate Awards will be made annually over the next three years.
-Each award is up to $35,000, which may used to support student tuition, fees, or stipends over a maximum of 5 years.
-No more than $20,000 may be spent in any one year.
+Forty-four Hellman Graduate Awards were made during the pilot period.
+A minimum of 14 Hellman Graduate Awards were made annually over a three year period.
+Each award was up to $35,000 and could be used to support stipends over a maximum of 5 years.
+No more than $20,000 could be spent in any one year.